|Pvt. Woodrow Tyndale

 If a prisoner died, he could not be buried until the

-ground had thawed in the spring.
+ground had thawed in the spring so his body was

 On August 17th, the ranking American Officer in the O. S. S. team, General Parker, told the POWs that there was a truce.
 It was not until August 20th that the prisoners learned that the war was over.
 This happened when a Russian officer and Russian troops came into the camp and disarmed the Japanese guards.
-The guards were then turned over to the POWs in a very formal ceremony.
+The guards were turned over to the POWs in a very formal ceremony.